What Employee Benefits Are Deductible for My Business?

 Health Plans, Life Insurance, and Dependent Care Assistance

 The cost of employee health plans, including costs associated with the Affordable Care Act, is usually deductible to employers, but these plans must be qualified by the IRS.
-It's best to have an attorney or financial advisor help you set up these plans so they conform to IRS regulations, so you can be sure the deduction will be allowed.
+It's best to have an attorney or financial adviser help you set up these plans so they conform to IRS regulations, in order for you to be sure the deduction will be allowed.

-You as the employer benefit from setting up these plans, because they lower employee pay, which lowers the amount of FICA tax payments (Social Security and Medicare tax) for both employees and employers.
+You as the employer benefit from setting up these plans because they lower employee pay, which in turn lowers the amount of FICA tax payments (Social Security and Medicare) for employees and employers.

 Gifts, Awards, and Bonuses to Employees